whopperprinting/LayerLapse/README.md

 ## 🧠 Want to Build Your Own?

-Awesome!
-I want everyone of all skills to enjoy their own timelapses!
-I've made a DIY guide with a list of materials so you can prototype your own version with an Arduino.
-[Check out the DIY guide!](docs/diy-build-guide.md)
+For those who prefer to build their own timelapse device, I have written a [full DIY guide](docs/diy-build-guide.md).
+While the DIY route is completely possible using off-the-shelf components, **LayerLapse was created to save time, simplify the process, and deliver beautiful results right out of the box.** No soldering, wiring, or programming.

 ---

 ## 🤝 Contributing